Andrettin/Wyrmsun/readme.txt

 - The AI now recruits mercenaries as substitutes of units it would otherwise train, instead of recruiting any mercenaries available.

 * Buildings
-- Added Norse Farm (graphics by Jinn).
+- Added Norse Farm.
-- Added Norse War Lodge (graphics by Jinn).
+- Added Norse War Lodge.
-- Added Norse Lumber Mill (graphics by Jinn).
+- Added Norse Lumber Mill.
-- Added Norse Smithy (graphics by Jinn).
+- Added Norse Smithy.

 * Heroes
 - Fixed issue which caused Gunpowder Infantry heroes who equipped items that granted fire damage to shoot a fire arrow instead of a bullet.